 - If you are an annual pass holder check out some of the annual events that take place at Blenheim.
 We saw listed fabulous dinners with renowned chefs.
 Marathon races, horse trials, chocolate evenings, Halloween bashes and something I would love to go back for a Christmas Market and an illuminated evening.

 This grand gold toilet was actually plumbed in and usable and when it was removed it caused significant damage.
-The toilet was installed opposite the room in which Sir Winston Churchill was born in.
+The toilet was installed opposite the room in which Sir Winston Churchill was born.

 You too could have used the Golden Loo as the Brits called it.

 Have you been to Blenheim?
 What did you most enjoy about the place?
-For me, it was the stunning gardens I do so love an English formal garden and wish I had the backyard for one.
+For me, it was the stunning gardens I do so love an English formal garden and wish I had those gardens.